-Cyclocybe aegerita is one of the tastiest mushrooms grown in temperate climates, has a unique flavor, good nutritive and medicinal values.
+Cyclocybe aegerita (Cyclocybe cylindracea) is one of the tastiest mushrooms grown in temperate climates, has a unique flavor, good nutritive and medicinal values.

 This mushroom is cultivated commercially.
 It is used in Chinese cooking, both fresh and rehydrated, in various dishes, including stir-fry, soup, stew, and hot pot.
 It has a soft cap and a harder stem.
 This mushroom is known to have an antitumor lectin.

 Other names: Poplar Mushroom, Chestnut Mushroom, Velvet Pioppini, Yanagi-matsutake (Japanese).

 Cyclocybe aegerita Mushroom Identification